asokraju/LangChainDatasetForge/README.md

 "Planning a business venture for a quintet, our leanings are towards fast food and a mix of rail and air travel.
 We're scouting for eleventh-hour deals and are enthusiastic about immersing ourselves in historical locales."

 ## Fine-tuning Falcon-7b
-Post dataset creation, we use transformers, bitsandbytes, and the accelerate libraries to fine-tune the Falcon 7b LLM by employing the QLORA technique on our synthetically constructed dataset.
+Once the dataset is in place, we employ tools like transformers, bitsandbytes, and the accelerate libraries to enhance the Falcon-7b LLM.
+The fine-tuning is realized using the QLORA technique on our meticulously curated synthetic dataset.

+## Vector Embeddings
+With the assistance of LangChain and OpenAI, we generate vector embeddings to architect a Vector Database.
+We've integrated Facebook's FAISS to pinpoint similar queries and their associated responses, facilitating the transformation from unstructured to structured data.